dampbacon/Cplusplus_card_game/README.md

 C++ challenges me a bit more, I'm trying not to stay in my comfort zone too much.

 ## issues
-some code is a bit inelegant, needs to be refactored at a later date, was prioritising MVP.
+- Some code is a bit inelegant, needs to be refactored at a later date, was prioritising MVP.
+- Some code doesn't follow convention and some has inconsistencies with (low priority, nothing serious)
-For animations and more advanced graphics i'll need to spin off sprites and textures from the game objects (cards)
+- For animations and more advanced graphics i'll need to spin off sprites and textures from the game objects (cards)